- The natural or legal person who has entered into the contract (of Work) with the Contractor;

-7.3 The Client’s right to lodge a complaint becomes void if the Client has revised the work himself/herself or has ordered a third party to revise it without the Contractor’s written permission and subsequently publishes this revision or, as the case may be, has it printed.
+7.3 The Client’s right to lodge a complaint becomes void if the Client has revised the work himself/herself or has ordered a third party to revise it without the Contractor’s written permission and subsequently publishes this revision (including online publication) or, as the case may be, has it printed.

 Article 8 – Lead Time and Date of Delivery